Adaptogenic Herbs of Ayurveda

 Adaptation.
 Without this remarkable quality, life as we know it would not exist.
 It is only through the ability to adapt that humans, plants, and animals have evolved to their modern-day capacity.

 There is a fascinating concept at play here, and that is the fact that plants have actually helped us to adapt to our changing environments and circumstances.
-Plants have helped us cope—and adjust—with the stressors in our lives.
+Plants have helped us cope with—and become more resilient to—the stressors in our lives.
 These types of plants have come to be known as adaptogens.

 What Are Adaptogenic Herbs?